animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-As mentioned previously, {data-store-name} Locators are used by clients to connect to and find servers in a cluster.
+As mentioned previously, GemFire Locators are used by clients to connect to and find servers in a cluster.
 In addition, new members joining an existing cluster use Locators to find their peers.